Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 33-Root CAs, TLS Auth Flow, mTLS/README.md

 * etcd uses `--trusted-ca-file` to verify the API server’s certificate.
 * The certificate is trusted because it’s signed by the `etcd-ca`.

+etcd cert is root certificate and root certificates is always the self signed.

 ---